home-assistant/home-assistant.io/source/_integrations/airnow.markdown

 <div class="note">

-The AirNow API allows 500 data updates per hour, but since observations are only updated hourly, the default update rate is set to 2 per hour and should not trigger rate limiting.
+The AirNow API allows 500 data updates per hour, but since observations are only updated hourly, the update rate is hard-coded to 2 per hour and should not trigger rate limiting.
 If you use this API key for other purposes, ensure the total request rate does not exceed 500 per hour.

 </div>